The Trust’s Ross Sea Heritage Restoration Project is a multi-year, multi-site heritage conservation programme in the Ross Sea region of Antarctica.

-All three sites have a comprehensive monitoring and maintenance programme of work in place for at least 25 years.
+All four sites have a comprehensive monitoring and maintenance programme of work in place for at least 25 years.

 Saving Scott's and Shackleton's Huts

-Conservation work now centres on Carsten Borchgrevink’s 1899 base at Cape Adare, and fundraising and planning to conserve Hillary’s 1957 historic hut at Scott Base.
+Conservation work now centres on Carsten Borchgrevink’s 1899 base at Cape Adare.

 In 2002, HRH Princess Anne launched the Trust’s Ross Sea Heritage Restoration Project (RSHRP) in Antarctica, a long-term international project to secure the bases and conserve the thousands of artefacts associated with the sites.

 At around the same time the international community began to recognise the importance of these sites.
 The Getty Foundation made significant funding available for the project and the World Monuments Fund listed all four sites on their 2008 list of the 100 Most Endangered Sites on Earth.
 They are also protected under the Antarctic Treaty System.

 In 2012 the Trust took on management responsibility for Hillary’s Hut, the original Trans-Antarctic Expedition building that remains at New Zealand's scientific research facility, Scott Base.
 In January 2017 the Trust finished the conservation of Hillary's Hut in time for the 60th anniversary celebrations of Scott Base.